mmaguero/twitter-analysis/README.md

 ## Scrape tweets and save them to disk

-To scrape tweets and save them to disk for later use, run
+(Not tested in this fork) To scrape tweets and save them to disk for later use, run

 `python scrape_tweets.py`.